satoru-takeuchi/elkdat/README.md

 All of them are fully automated.

-In fact, these features are not elkdt's own feature, _ktest_'s feature. elkdt uses ktest as backend.
+In fact, these features are not elkdat's own feature, _ktest_'s feature. elkdat uses ktest as backend.
 Please refer to [linux kernel auto test by using ktest](http://www.slideshare.net/satorutakeuchi18/kernel-auto-testbyktest) to how to setup ktest.